Santa Barbara Motor Vehicle Accident Attorneys

 Motor vehicle accidents come in all shapes and sizes.
 They might involve cars, motorcycles, large commercial trucks, delivery vehicles, buses, public transportation, drunk drivers, pedestrians, bicyclists, trains, or boats.
 Each accident, in turn, may also involve a different type of negligence and cause a different type of harm.

 For all of the possible differences, there is one thing that victims of all accidents have in common: the need for experienced legal representation.

-At NordstrandBlack PC, we put 28 years’ worth of knowledge, success, and resources to work helping victims of negligence recover fair compensation for wrongful deaths and injuries of all types.
+At NordstrandBlack PC, we put three decades worth of knowledge, success, and resources to work helping victims of negligence recover fair compensation for wrongful deaths and injuries of all types.
 Our practice is focused on accidents in the Santa Barbara area of Southern California.
 Our Santa Barbara motor vehicle attorneys and support staff stay focused on you.

 The first thing to do after an accident is get appropriate medical care and treatment for your injuries.
 It is also important to follow through on any medical advice or treatment regimen that your treating physician recommends.
 If you don't do these things, you make it possible for the insurance company to argue that your injuries were not related to the accident; are not all that severe; or that you, yourself, made them worse by not following medical advice.

 The second thing you can do to protect your rights is contact a lawyer.
 When clients call us, we waste no time beginning our own independent investigation of the accident.
 We visit the scene, preserve evidence, identify and interview potential witnesses, and work with a variety of experts to determine both the cause of the collision and the full extent of the injuries suffered by our clients.